3 Things Successful Business Owners Get Right. Discover how to get out of the weeds so your business can grow!

-Leads have been on my mind over the past few weeks, Yes, my best leads have come from in-person referrals.
+My best leads usually come from in-person referrals.
 So I have tended to focus on 1:1 coffee meetings and connections.

 “I never realized how many leads we need to have in the pipeline to make our sales numbers.
 We need a lot more leverage than I can achieve with just 1-on-1 coffees.”

 Unless you have staff to implement all the work, chances are you still have your fingers in different pies: making sales, client services, business management, strategic planning.
 There just isn’t TIME.
 Time to network with contacts and keep meeting with them regularly so you stay top of mind.
 Clients aren’t always ready to engage you at the moment you’re meeting.
 It takes time for the seeds to take root.